Jan-Kleveta/Outdoor_E-Shop/README.md

 ## Documentation

-All analytical documentation, including the **business goals**, **requirements specification** and a detailed description of the diagrams presented in this README, is available in the full thesis document [`thesis.pdf`](./thesis.pdf) included in this repository.
+All analytical documentation, including the **business goals**, **requirements specification** and a detailed description of the diagrams, some of which are presented in this README, is available in the full thesis document [`thesis.pdf`](./thesis.pdf) included in this repository.

 ### Use Cases
 The diagram below shows defined use cases to briefly outline the functionalities of the developed system.

 <img width="1773" height="811" alt="Use-Case-Diagrams" src="https://github.com/user-attachments/assets/869625cb-d72e-4c86-8c64-4df16f137df4" />

----

 ### Data Model